-Leading Chicago DUI Attorney to Protect Your Commercial License
+Leading Chicago DUI Attorney to Protect Your Commercial Driver’s License

-If you hold a Commercial Driver’s License (CDL) in the State of Illinois, a DUI can cause you to lose your CDL, either temporarily or permanently.
-If you drive a commercial motor vehicle for a living, a DUI can have a serious impact on your livelihood and ability to find a new job.
+If you hold a Commercial Driver’s License (CDL) in the State of Illinois, a DUI can cause you to lose your CDL.
+A DUI can have a serious impact on your livelihood and ability to find a new job, if you drive a commercial motor vehicle for a living.

 CDL DUI Violations

 Traffic violations for CDL holders are characterized as petty, major or serious.
 DUI offenses fall under the category of major violations.
-These can include driving under the influence of alcohol or a controlled substance, having a BAC of 0.04% or greater while operating your commercial motor vehicle, refusing to take an alcohol test as required by Illinois implied consent laws, regardless of what type of vehicle is driven, and causing a fatality while driving your commercial motor vehicle.
+These can include driving under the influence of alcohol or a controlled substance.
+Having a Blood Alcohol Concentration of 0.04% or greater while operating your commercial motor vehicle is a violation.
+Suspensions can also result by refusing to take an alcohol test as required by Illinois implied consent laws, regardless of what type of vehicle is driven, and causing a fatality while driving your commercial motor vehicle.

-It is important to note that the Federal Motor Carrier Safety Administration has set the legal BAC limit for CDL holders at 0.04% rather than the 0.08% limit set for noncommercial vehicle drivers.
+It is important to note that the Federal Motor Carrier Safety Administration has set the legal Blood Alcohol Concentration limit for CDL holders at 0.04% rather than the 0.08% limit set for noncommercial vehicle drivers.

 Whether you will lose your CDL temporarily or permanently will depend on the number and type of your infractions.
 A first offense will result in a one-year disqualification of your CDL, three years if you transport hazardous materials.
 A second violation will result in lifetime disqualification of your CDL.
 In addition to the loss of your CDL, you will also be facing the criminal penalties of a DUI if you are convicted.